apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/cluster-management/create-and-connect-a-postgresql-cluster.md

 ---
-title: Create and connect to a MySQL Cluster
+title: Create and connect to a PostgreSQL Cluster
-description: How to create and connect to a MySQL cluster
+description: How to create and connect to a PostgreSQL cluster
 sidebar_position: 1
 ---

-# Create and connect to a MySQL Cluster
+# Create and connect to a PostgreSQL Cluster
-## Create a MySQL Cluster
+## Create a PostgreSQL Cluster

 ***Before you start***